SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 4.md

 <kbd>![](images/query3countcheck1.png)</kbd>

 4.We will run this query to count web requests per minute along with a few statistics.
-For this open **New Query**, then paste the following to see average response time for sites.
+But now we are querying the rollup table instead of raw table.For this open **New Query**, then paste the following to see average response time for sites.

 ```
 SELECT